zhangpuhan/ML_double_exchange/README.md

 ## Introduction
 This repository includes codes, trained model samples and data samples to successfully run the machine learning spin dynamics.
 This will reproduce results in the paper https://arxiv.org/abs/2105.08221.
 Sub-directories in this repo are:
-1. *training_data*: training data sample, from a 30*30 lattice double exchange simulation.
+1. *training_data_sample*: training data sample, from a 30*30 lattice double exchange simulation.
 The columns of each datafile corresponding to x, y, spin_x, spin_y, spin_x, torque_x, torque_y, torque_z.
+A matlab file ""
-2. *bond_chirality*: generate
+2. *bond_chirality*: generate neighboring information for each lattice site